The Age of Quarrel: Overview

-The album was primarily written by cofounders Parris Mayhew and Harley Flanagan.
 Most of the songs are executed at speed with vocals from John Joseph, which inspired many sound-a-likes.
 However, "Malfunction", "Seekers of the Truth", and "Life of My Own" are slower songs that foreshadowed the more metallic influences on their next project, the crossover thrash bracketed Best Wishes.

 The title refers to Kali Yuga, this term originating from the Sanskrit language can be translated into the "Age of Quarrel", "Age of Deception", or "Age of Illusion".
 Kali Yuga is the fourth age (and current) of the world in the Sanatan Dharma or Hindu tradition, characterized by general degradation, spiritual degeneration, and illusion.

 Parris Mayhew has credited the Canadian progressive rock trio Rush as a direct inspiration on several riffs on the album.

 The image on the front cover of the album is a photograph taken during the Castle Romeo H-bomb test in 1954.

+Following the albums release Cro-Mags served as main support for Motörhead on the US leg of their Orgasmatron Tour.
+For the first half of 1987 the band toured the US, during the end of the year the band toured Europe it was during this tour that Joseph parted ways with the band again, leaving Flanagan to become the bands lead singer.

+Following its release the album suffered from unauthorized re-releases, sketchy reissues, and lack of distribution.
+However in 2011, John Joseph authorized an official reissue via Mightier Than Sword Records.
+Since the album’s release many labels have been trying to obtain the rights to the record.
+In 2021, the album was listed for a record store day event released by the Rock hotel label; however, this was quickly denounced by the band as none of the original members authorized the re-release.

+Flanagan has stated that since the album's original release none of the band members have ever received any royalties from the album.
+He has also tried to reunite the original lineup and regain the rights via the Copyright Reversion Act, however those efforts never amounted to anything.

+On August 6, 2026, the band released a re-recorded version of the song "World Peace" which will be featured on The Age of Quarrel: 40 Years of Quarrel, a complete re-recording of the album which is scheduled for a November 13, 2026, release date.